duneanalytics/docs/docs/data-tables/spellbook/contributing/4-define-expectations-with-schema-and-tests.md

 ---
-title: 4. 🧪 Define Expectations with Schema and Tests
+title: 4. 🧪 Define Schema/Test
 description: Next, we define what success means for our Spell in two ways.
 ---